syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 The Rich Text Editor allows users to change the appearance of the tables by splitting or merging the table cells.

-[TableToolbarCommand.TableCell](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableCell) item should be configured in the Table [quickToolbarSettings](./table.md/#quick-toolbar) property to show the merge/split icons while selecting the table cells.
+The [TableToolbarCommand.TableCell](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableCell) item should be configured in the Table [quickToolbarSettings](./table.md/#quick-toolbar) property to show the merge or split icons while selecting the table cells.

 ### Cell merging

-The table cell merge feature allows to merge two or more row and column cells into a single cell with its contents.
+The table cell merge feature allows the merging of two or more rows and column cells into a single cell with its contents.

 ![Table Cell Merging in Blazor RichTextEditor](./images/blazor-richtexteditor-table-cell-merge.png)

 ### Cell splitting

-The table cell split feature allows to a selected cell can be split both horizontally and vertically.
+The table cell split feature allows the selected cell to be splitted both horizontally and vertically.

 ![Table Cell Spliting in Blazor RichTextEditor](./images/blazor-richtexteditor-table-cell-split.png)

 ### Table header

-[TableToolbarCommand.TableHeader](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableHeader) command is available with quick toolbar option through which the header row can be added or removed from the inserted table.
+The [TableToolbarCommand.TableHeader](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableHeader) command is available with the quick toolbar option through which the header row can be added or removed from the inserted table.
 The following image illustrates the table header.

 ![Blazor RichTextEditor with TableHeader](./images/blazor-richtexteditor-table-header.png)

 ### Insert rows

-[TableCommandsArgs.Rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableCommandsArgs.html#Syncfusion_Blazor_RichTextEditor_TableCommandsArgs_Rows) can be inserted above or below the required table cell through the quick toolbar.
-Also, focused row can be deleted.
-The following screenshot shows the available options of the row item.
+The [TableCommandsArgs.Rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableCommandsArgs.html#Syncfusion_Blazor_RichTextEditor_TableCommandsArgs_Rows) can be inserted above or under the required table cell through the quick toolbar.
+Also, the focused row can be deleted.
+The following screenshot shows the available options for the row item.

 ![Inserting Table Rows in Blazor RichTextEditor](./images/blazor-richtexteditor-insert-table-rows.png)

 ### Insert columns

-[TableCommandsArgs.Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableCommandsArgs.html#Syncfusion_Blazor_RichTextEditor_TableCommandsArgs_Columns) can be inserted to the left or right side of the required table cell through the quick toolbar.
+The [TableCommandsArgs.Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableCommandsArgs.html#Syncfusion_Blazor_RichTextEditor_TableCommandsArgs_Columns) can be inserted to the left or right side of the required table cell through the quick toolbar.
 Also, the focused column can be deleted.
 The following screenshot shows the available options of the column item.

 ![Inserting Table Column in Blazor RichTextEditor](./images/blazor-richtexteditor-insert-table-column.png)

 ### Vertical align

-Text inside the table can be aligned to top, middle, or bottom using the [TableToolbarCommand.TableCellVerticalAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableCellVerticalAlign) command of the quick toolbar.
+The text inside the table can be aligned to the top, middle, or bottom using the [TableToolbarCommand.TableCellVerticalAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableCellVerticalAlign) command of the quick toolbar.

 ![Changing Vertical Alignment in Blazor RichTextEditor Table](./images/blazor-richtexteditor-vertical-alignment.png)

 ### Horizontal align

-Text inside the table can be aligned left, right, or center using the `TableCellHorizontalAlign` command of the quick toolbar.
+The text inside the table can be aligned left, right, or center using the `TableCellHorizontalAlign` command of the quick toolbar.

 ![Changing Horizontal Alignment in Blazor RichTextEditor Table](./images/blazor-richtexteditor-horizontal-alignment.png)

 ### Border Styles

-Table styles provided for class name should be appended to a table element.
-It helps to design the table in specific CSS styles when inserting in the editor.
+Table styles provided for the class name should be appended to a table element.
+It helps to design the table in specific CSS styles when inserted in the editor.

-By default, provides `Dashed border` and `Alternate rows`.
+By default, it provides `Dashed border` and `Alternate rows`.

 **Dashed border**: Applies the dashed border to the table.